burnbright/silverstripe-importexport/README.md

 );
 ```

-## Customise how relationships are handled
+## Creating and linking related DataObjects

 The bulk loader can handle linking and creating `has_one` relationship objects, by either providing a callback, or using the `Relation.FieldName` style "dot notation".
 Relationship handling is also performed in the `transformations` array.